-HealthProm has been working to reduce maternal and under-5 mortality in mountain villages of Balkh Province since 2008.
-Recognising the wider determinants of health that contribute to the health of mothers and children, our work uses a range of approaches designed to improve access to basic health services, availability of clean water and improved nutrition.
+HealthProm has been working to promote health and reduce maternal and under-5 mortality in mountain villages of Balkh Province since 2008.
+We do this through a holistic approach that improves access to health care, clean water and better nutrition.

 Local Partners: HADSO, Bakhtar Development Network, Provincial Directorate of Public Health